MartooooDev/js-kg-price-calculator/README.md

-# js-calculadora-pre-o-kg
+# js-kg-price-calculator
 Repository to start practicing JavaScript.
 This project will be a calculator to get the price/kg of products.

 Maybe I'll include other calculations later on.